deepchecks/deepchecks/docs/source/user-guide/concepts/when_should_you_use.rst

 For example, you want to verify that the classes are balanced similarly, that there is no significant change in distributions between the features or labels in each of the classes, that there is no potential data leakage that may contaminate your model or perceived results, etc.

-For these purposes you can use the :func:`deepchecks.tabular.train_test_validation` suite.
+For these purposes you can use the :func:`deepchecks.tabular.suites.train_test_validation` suite.

 .. _when_should_you_use__evaluate_model: